Eviction Under Dubai Rental Dispute

 Important points to consider:

-• Exercise caution and avoid online payments, as evidence of payment default under Article 25(1)(a) relies on accepted forms such as cheque copies and return memos.
+• Exercise caution and avoid online payments, as evidence of payment default under Article 25(1)(a) relies on accepted forms of default such as returned cheque copy and resulting return memos.

 • Notice under Article 25 (1) and (2) must be in the form of a notarized notice, not an email or personal or WhatApp communication.

-• In reality, the requirement for eviction is quite specific; therefore, in order to apply Article 25(1)(h), the additional terms annexed to the Tenancy Agreement (signed by the Tenant) stating that frequent non-payment or dishonoured cheque will result in immediate eviction, etc. must be well-written for the landlord and carefully considered by the tenant.
+• In reality, the requirement for eviction is quite specific; therefore, in order to apply Article 25(1)(h) (If Tenant fails to comply within 30 days after Landlord’s notification that Tenant has fulfilled any legal requirement placed thereon by law or by any term set out in the Lease Contract, then Landlord may terminate this Lease Agreement), the additional terms annexed to the Tenancy Agreement (signed by the Tenant) stating that frequent non-payment or dishonoured cheque will result in immediate eviction, etc. must be specified in the contract for the landlord and carefully considered by the tenant.

 • The Tenant should proceed with prudence after receiving notice pursuant to Article 25(1)(a).
 In the event that the Tenant fails to make the payment within 30 days of the notice, regardless of the reason, the Landlord’s right to demand eviction is assured and will occur.